-The attorneys at Tawwater Law Firm, PLLC have experience handling premises liability cases, and have helped many clients secure the compensation they need in order to recover from their injuries.
+The attorneys at Tawwater Law Firm, PLLC in Oklahoma City have experience handling premises liability cases, and have helped many clients secure the compensation they need in order to recover from their injuries.
 We advise clients to call us first and avoid speaking to insurance representatives that try to contact them.
 These claims adjustors are often trying to minimize their clients' liability and downplay the seriousness of your injury.

 Our expert investigators will look for evidence of negligence on the part of the property owner, and we will fight for just compensation for your losses, pain, and suffering.
 In some cases, a premises liability case can result in catastrophic injury or even death, which may mean a wrongful death claim is appropriate.
 We work strictly on a contingency basis, meaning that you will pay nothing until we settle your case or receive a jury award.

 Contact Us for a Free Consultation